 Being “Naughty”

-Tubes and Adult Diapers: It had occurred to me that, although I hadn’t been able to move, how come I hadn’t eaten or been to the bathroom after so many days?
+Tubes and Adult Diapers: It occurred to me that, although I hadn’t been able to move, how come I hadn’t eaten or been to the bathroom after so many days?
 I hadn’t felt any urges to eat, but I questioned in my mind why I hadn’t been to the bathroom yet.
 I gathered that the drips had been compensating for the no evidence, or memory of a meal.
-However, no visit to the bathroom had been really odd.
-I looked around, and as I had seen people and staff go in and out, what I had worked out was the door at the base of my bed that must have been the bathroom.
+However, no visit to the bathroom was really odd.
+I looked around, and as I had seen people and staff go in and out of a door at base of my bed, I worked out must have been the bathroom.
 I really wanted to go through that door.
 However, my drips, things, and paralysis restricted me from even trying.

 24th January

 First Swallow Test: I had a few sessions of attempting to stand up freely, to test my balance.
-It had been tiring and I felt absolutely useless.
+It was tiring and I felt absolutely useless.
 I constantly fell back onto my bed, to my frustration.
 According to the nursing staff, I had pulled out my nose feeds.
-I hadn’t recalled doing that, but I had pulled out the catheters earlier, so I really couldn´t argue.
-Dr Hamad had been concerned that as I had pulled my nose tubes out, resulted in arrangements for a swallow test.
+I hadn’t recalled doing that, but admit I had pulled out the catheters earlier, so I really couldn´t argue.
+Dr Hamad was concerned that as I pulled my nose tubes out, arrangements were made for a swallow test.
 He told me that, if I choked when I swallowed, the feeding tubes would be reinstalled.
-If I managed to swallow, I would not have them back in.
+If I managed to swallow, I wouldn’t have them back in.
 No way did I want them back! – A new challenge for me!
 Two nurses arrived with an orange jello concoction and spoon fed me gently.
 After I had kept down 3 spoonfuls, one of the nurses declared me “champion!”
-That was the start of me gradually being able to have liquids.
+That was the start of me gradually being able to have liquids only.

-Brushing my teeth: I finally had permission to have my teeth dry brushed.
-My breath must have been horrendous, but I’d been allowed a clean with an awful tasting paste.
-No water, or any liquids, meant I readily accepted the dry and horrible version.
-It had become a new luxury at this stage.
+Brushing my teeth: I finally got permission to have my teeth dry brushed.
+My breath must have been horrendous, but I was allowed a clean with an awful tasting paste.
+No water, or any liquids, however, I readily accepted the dry and horrible version.
+It was a new luxury at this stage.
 As for my hair, I must have looked terrible.
-I had been at the mercy of the nursing staff and their military bed washing routine.
+Before, I was at the mercy of the nursing staff and their awful military bed washing routine.

 Sad News of a Friend: Colin broke the awful news that our good friend, Steve from my golf club, had been admitted into Marbella hospital.
 The poor man had suffered over a year with throat cancer.
-Over many months he had lost a great deal of weight, fought through several tests and attended many hospital appointments.
+Over many months he lost a great deal of weight, fought through several tests and attended many hospital appointments.
 He bravely faced up to his new fight.
-I had been shocked to hear and frustrated because I had no ability to directly contact his wife, Stephanie.
-Colin and I hoped that Steve would get on the road to recovery, but the news hadn’t sounded encouraging.
+I was shocked to hear and frustrated because I had no ability to directly contact our friend, Steve’s wife, Stephanie.
+Colin and I hoped that Steve would get on the road to recovery, but the news hadn’t sounded very encouraging.

 26th January

 Relatives Constant Comfort: Susan, my middle sister, had to go back to her family.
-I had been totally grateful for her presence, but amazed she had stayed for so long.
-Each day had been a schedule of Colin and my sisters visiting me, while they stayed in a local pension (motel), that had been conveniently close to Malaga hospital.
+I was totally grateful for her presence, but amazed she stayed for so long.
+Each day had been a schedule of Colin and my sisters visiting me, while they stayed in a local pension (motel), that was conveniently close to Malaga hospital.
 It couldn’t have been easy for them.
-Vivian had work commitments back in London, Susan had her husband and daughter in Manchester, and Colin with the stress from running the business, finances and commuting from our house an hour away .
-Poor Colin had been left with juggling to get the business back on track, dealt with mounting paperwork, had to sort our dwindling finances from a distance, while I had been out of action.
-I had been so grateful for their moral support.
-Just their presence when I woke up, had been very comforting but I felt totally useless.
+Vivian had work commitments back in London, Susan had her husband and daughter in Manchester, and Colin had the stress from running the business, finances and commuting from our house an hour away.
+Poor Colin was left to work out my job by juggling to get the business back on track, dealt with mounting paperwork, sort our dwindling finances from a distance, while I was out of action.
+I was so grateful for their love and support.
+Just their presence when I woke up, was very comforting but I felt totally useless.

-No Solid Food: I hadn’t been allowed solids yet, in case I choked, or got pneumonia.
-I had to watch what I could, or wasn’t permitted to have.
-I hated that I had to be spoon fed and had been placed on a regime normally for diabetics.
+No Solid Food: I wasn’t allowed solids yet, in case I choked, or got pneumonia.
+There were so many things I wasn’t permitted to have.
+I hated having to be spoon fed and placed on a regime normally for diabetics.
 I had soup, that looked and smelled horrible, but I soon got hooked on drinking yoghurts – especially the chocolate versions.
 Dr Hamad visited, and he seemed happy with my progress.
 He mentioned the possibly of release home on the following Monday.
-I became so happy.
+I was so happy.

 The Night Shift: I had a bit of a problem with the night carers.
 They turned out to be different to the kind nursing staff of the day shift.
 The nightly “Diaper Brigade” only came round 4 four times a night.
-This meant that I had been left for ages until I had been given a regimented change-over, irrespective of the fact that I had very little control of my bodily functions.
-Although I had buzzed for help during the night, I had been constantly ignored!
-I became so angry one night, that I had managed to take off my diaper with my good hand, and just dropped it onto the floor.
-That certainly attracted their attention, but I had been marked as a troublemaker!
-I had nick named them the “Night Witches”, as we developed a mutual animosity.
-Yes, I had been naughty, but could anyone have blamed me?
+This meant that I was left for ages until I had been given a regimented change-over, irrespective of the fact that I had very little control of my bodily functions.
+Although I buzzed for help during the night, I was constantly ignored!
+I became so angry one night, that I managed to take off my diaper with my good hand, and just dropped it onto the floor.
+That certainly attracted their attention, but was marked as a troublemaker!
+I had nick named them them “Night Witches”, as we developed a mutual animosity.
+Yes, I was naughty, but could anyone have blamed me?

-Nightly Tie Down: I dreaded the end of visiting hours, because “The Witches” saw fit to tie me down in my bed each night.
-It had been so bad, I wasn’t able to lift my good arm to even scratch an itch, which became a ritual of being tied down, of me objecting and squirming every night.
+Nightly Tie Down: I dreaded the end of visiting hours, because “The Night Witches” saw fit to tie me down in my bed each night.
+It was so bad, I wasn’t able to lift my good arm to even scratch an itch.
+It became a nightly ritual of being tied down, me objecting and squirming every night.
 Each morning, upset at my distress, Colin or my sister released me.
-The staff had been requested several times, not to bind me.
-However, they had continued anyway every night.
+The staff were requested several times, not to bind me.
+However, they continued anyway every night.

-One night, I had been held down by four of them, while force fed with some mashed up pills into a jelly.
-I had struggled and refused to open my mouth.
-Two of the “Witches” had grabbed my nose and chin, to pry my mouth apart.
+One night, I was held down by four of them, while force fed with some mashed up pills into a jelly.
+I struggled and refused to open my mouth.
+Two of the “Witches” grabbed my nose and chin, to pry my mouth apart.
 My nose had been pinched so hard that I developed a nosebleed!
 I angrily tried to shout “no authority” to force me, or tie me down.
 One of the “Witches” replied in Spanish, “who are you going to tell?
 The hospital?”.
-The following morning, after Colin or Vivian had released me again, they realised that I had been too afraid and distressed to go to sleep at night.
-Vivian had kindly volunteered to sleep in the arm chair next to my bed.
+The following morning, after Colin or Vivian released me again, they realised that I was too afraid and distressed to go to sleep at night.
+Vivian kindly volunteered to sleep in the arm chair next to my bed.
 She kept me calm, held my hand, spoon fed me and made sure my diapers had been changed at any time of the night.
-There had been no way I could have described the relief of her presence.
-It gave me such peace of mind and it had been so thoughtful of her to be on hand.
+There was no way I could have described the relief of just her presence.
+It gave me such peace of mind and was so thoughtful of her to be on hand.
 After that, I stopped behaving like a naughty girl for while ……..

 Please view next page 9 at Link “Tantrums, Final Release and Going Home”: https://www.rebootinglinda.com/more-naughty-tantrums-going-home/